Home Holiday Decoration 101

 Maximize your space by selecting decor that serves more than one purpose.
 This way, you can keep your home functional while still bringing in the holiday spirit.

-• Decorative Storage: Choose storage pieces that double as festive decor, such as a holiday-themed storage basket or a coffee table that can be dressed up with a table runner and a centerpiece.
+• Holiday storage basket: Choose storage pieces that double as festive decor, such as a holiday‑themed basket or a coffee table that can be dressed up with a table runner and a decorative tree skirt.

 3. Opt for Miniature Decor